bdg221/qosf_task/README.md

 U3(0, -2/11 pi, -1/15 pi)
 ```

 Putting these values into IBM Composer shows that the circuits are very close with the table for Frobenius norm ([screenshot](./images/Frobenius_norm.png)) showing 99.99985% accuracy with the expected probability for a Toffoli gate.
-The trace norm ([screenshot](./images/Trace_norm.png)) results show a very similar 99.99943% accuracy.
+The trace norm ([screenshot](./images/Trace_norm.png)) results show a very similar 99.99943% accuracy with the expected probability.

 Clearly, this is a matter of tolerance and additional adjusting in the optimization function and cost function could refine these solutions even more.

-The `differential_evolution` optimizer did not seem to do well with the counts related cost function and took over 12 minutes.
-It never succesfuuly found the parameters for an equivalent Toffoli circuit, but putting the results into IBM Composer ([screenshot](./images/Count_comparison.png)), I see that it did reach 98.16148% accuracy.
+The `differential_evolution` optimizer did not seem to do well with the counts-related cost function and took over 12 minutes.
+It never succesfuuly found the parameters for an equivalent Toffoli circuit, but putting the results into IBM Composer ([screenshot](./images/Count_comparison.png)), I see that it did reach 98.16148% accuracy against the expected probabilities of the basis states.
 U3(-49/31 pi, -23/16 pi, 46/31 pi)
 U3(-pi, 16/11 pi, 4/23 pi)